1Px-Vision/mmwave_untrained/README.md

 This formulation allows the reconstruction to be optimized without requiring a pre-trained dataset.
 The image is recovered by directly minimizing the mismatch between the predicted and measured mmWave radar echoes while enforcing physically meaningful image priors.

 ## Network Structure
+The ComplexResNetPrior is used as an untrained neural prior for complex-valued radar image reconstruction.
+The network processes the real and imaginary components of the reflectivity map using parallel complex convolution operations.

 ComplexResNetPrior
 ├── Head
 │   └── ComplexConv2d → ComplexBatchNorm2d → ComplexReLU